Welcome to the

 Adirondack Garden Club

-The purpose of the Adirondack Garden Club is the conservation of the plants, shrubs, and trees native to the Adirondack region; the creation of both wild and cultivated gardens characteristic of their natural environment; the encouragement of gardening throughout the Adirondack area; and the promotion of civic conservation and beautification.
+Its purpose is to serve charitable, educational, scientific, literary, and cultural ends, including the conservation of plants, shrubs, and trees native to the Adirondack region; the creation of both wild and cultivated gardens that reflect their natural environment; the encouragement of gardening throughout the Adirondack area; and the promotion of civic beautification and conservation.

 Looking back, we see a strong organization committed to the delights and hard work found in all aspects of gardening, the magic and mysteries of horticulture, the delight in floral design and garden restoration and environmental conservation of this uniquely held Adirondack region.